-Large projects usually come with hefty price tags.
-However, this doesn’t mean those bills will come directly out of your own pocket.
+Large video displays usually come with a price tag that matches.
+However, this doesn’t mean those bills will come directly out of your pocket.
 Ortonville High School is a great example of how one school brought a community together to afford a scoring system the whole town could be proud of.

 Ortonville, Minnesota, is a town of around 1,800 people.
 With that number in mind, it’s no surprise Jacob Foslien, Ortonville High School’s Activities Director and Dean of Students, was hesitant about the school’s upcoming project.